11 Oct 2025

 After that, we discussed Unity’s terrain builder, but Isaac pointed out some compatibility issues with web-based platforms.
 So, we shifted gears again and gave InfraWorks a try.
 We downloaded a sample terrain and ran a test import.
 The outcome wasn’t perfect, but it definitely showed promise.
 That small win gave us the push we needed to keep going.
 On a team call, we decided to look for terrain data with the right topography and details — something closer to what we saw in Nazia’s images.
 We started scouting areas in West Texas, near the Chihuahuan desert, and managed to identify a few spots that looked promising.

-Now we wait to see what those imports bring.
+Now we wait to see how those work out.
 Fingers crossed!

 18 Jul 2025